FatChicken277/holbertonschool-low_level_programming/0x00-hello_world/README.md

 ## 0x00.
 C Hello_World

 <details>
-<summary>In this exercise we worked with the main functionalities of Linux Shell like: </summary>
+<summary>In this exercise we worked with the functionalities of C programming language like: </summary>
 <br>

 - Compiler gcc